 Here is a photo showing the old and new actuator.
 The broken one has been through a lot over the years...

 Connecting the actuator is just as simple as removing it.
-First, the bottom tab with the valve stem (i.e. the exact same spot you lifted off the actuator); apply slight downward pressure on the actuator body; turn the opposite way from the removal step.
+First, align the bottom tab with the valve stem (i.e. the exact same spot you lifted off the actuator); apply slight downward pressure on the actuator body; turn the opposite way from the removal step.
 It should automatically latch on after a 45-degree turn.
-Here's a video of me connecting the new actuator:
+Here's a video of me connecting my new actuator:

 The last step is to install the power cable.
 Inspect the wires from the new actuator and compare the exposed wire length to the broken actuator.
 You want the exposed tips to be the same length.
 Mine was too long out-of-the-box so I trimmed them with wire cutters.
 You can probably snip them with scissors too.